CRA Interview Questions

 While the interviewer’s perception of your communication skills can be partly determined by how well you listen and respond throughout the interview, the interviewer will also understand you are on your best behavior.
 Meaning, you will be guarded during that interview.

 Also importantly, this response will show how you communicated your concerns.
 Were you too passive?
 Too aggressive?
-Too passive / aggressive (ha)?
+Or maybe too passive/aggressive (ha)?

 A side note from Ang: This answer will also exhibit your negotiation as well as your critical thinking and problem-solving skills!